Arakelov motivic cohomology I: Introduction

 In a nutshell, these constructions proceed by representing the regulator as a map of appropriate complexes.
 Then one defines, say, arithmetic $K$-theory to be the cohomology of the cone of this map.
 Doing so, however, requires a good command of the necessary complexes, which so far prevented extending higher arithmetic Chow groups to schemes over $\Z$ and also requires to manually construct homotopies whenever a geometric construction is to be done, for example the pushforward.
 The idea of this work is to both overcome these hurdles and enhance the scope of these techniques by introducing a \emph{spectrum}, i.e., an object in the stable homotopy category of schemes, representing the sought cohomology theory.
-Using the abstract machinery of \'etale descent of spectra, we see that this spectrum does encode the groups we want, and readily gives rise to the features of Arakelov motivic cohomology we are interested in:

-\theo Let $S$ be a regular scheme of finite type over a number field $F$, a number ring $\OF$, $\RR$, or $\CC$.
+This paper can be summarized as follows: let $S$ be a regular scheme of finite type over a number field $F$, a number ring $\OF$, $\RR$, or $\CC$.
 In the stable homotopy category $\SH(S)$ (cf.\ \refsect{SH}) there is a ring spectrum $\cDz$ representing Deligne cohomology with real coefficients of smooth schemes $X / S$ (\refth{Delignespectrum}).
-This spectrum $\cDz$ enjoys a unique $\HBS$-algebra structure, where $\HBS$ is the spectrum representing motivic cohomology (\refth{modulestructureDeligne}).
-Essentially, we define the Arakelov motivic cohomology spectrum $\HBhatS$ as the homotopy fiber of the map
+We \emph{define} (cf.\ \ref{defi_widehatA}) the Arakelov motivic cohomology spectrum $\HBhat$ as the homotopy fiber of the map